escottgoodwin/lango-trans-de/README.md

 **2. Create a Doc2Vec model from this corpus.**

 Every article is represented by a 100 dimensional vector and occupies a 'point' in a vector space.
 The vector space represents a continuous space of semantic 'meanings' or 'topics' contained in the corpus.
-Broadly human intellible topics - such as business, sports etc -  will occupy an 'area' within the vector space and articles touching on a given topic will be located near other articles touching on the same topic.
+Broadly human intelligible topics - such as business, sports etc -  will occupy an 'area' within the vector space and articles related to a given topic will be located near other articles related to the same topic.

+**3. Download Browsing History**

-3. Download the user's chrome history for a given number of days - default 2 days. (package only works for mac and windows chrome browsers for demo purposes)
+ Download the user's chrome history for a given number of days - default 2 days. (package only works for mac and windows chrome browsers for demo purposes)

+4.
-4. Filter the user history for articles that provide information about a user's interest.
+Filter the user history for articles that provide information about a user's interest.

 This filters out base web addresses, on the theory that specific links (articles) on a site will better indicate a user's interest.
 There are also a number of hardcoded filters in this demo.